People Want Us To Assess Their "Am I The Jerk?" Stories

 Another User Comments:

+“YTJ.
 Shortly after I left college, I attended the wedding of my good friend from high school, Jane.
 It was a mini high school reunion of all of our friend groups, yet everyone was asking why Bill wasn’t there.

 Everyone had assumed that Bill would be there because Bill and Jane had been childhood friends before he qualified to go to the magnet program in our high school that Jane and we happened to attend.

 Well, Bill wasn’t there because his ex, and one of Jane’s best friends, Sara, was at the wedding party, and had insisted that Bill not be invited.
 The rumor circulating was that she even threatened to drop out of the wedding if he were invited.
+Mind you they had broken up 5 years prior in their freshman year of college/uni and Sara had brought her partner of 3 years to the wedding.

+Jane was clearly distraught when finding out that people were wondering why Bill wasn’t there and Sara only seemed to be amused by this talk about his absence.
 Whenever reminiscing about Jane’s wedding, it seems people always bring up what a shame that Bill wasn’t there and how Sara was being petty.

 Bill and Jane never had the same level of friendship after.
 Names changed to protect the innocent and not so innocent of course.

-Don’t be like Sara.
-This is your best friend’s day, not yours.
 This will cause a cloud to hang over your friend’s wedding and everyone will know exactly why and that it was you being insecure about an ancient relationship.
 It was 7 years ago.

 If you haven’t gotten over it at this point, you need to talk to a therapist as this is far from healthy.” genericnewlurker

 Another User Comments:

-That day is not about you at all.
 If you guys had just broken up or he was abusive or other mitigating circumstances then maybe you’d have a leg to stand on.
 But you guys broke up seven years ago when you were both quite young.

 And while he might not be as close with your friends as you are now you are keeping him from multiple weddings for no other reason than it would be awkward for you.

 That’s kind of trashy to do to him, he might really want to celebrate his friend’s marriage and how far will you go with it?
 How many weddings will you get him uninvited from just so you don’t have to do the mature thing and see your ex for literally one night?
-Being at the wedding party does not give special privileges over the guest list, your job is to support and help the couple.
-Suck it up, smile, and get over yourself.” missluluh

 2 points - Liked by really and CarmenSense